TMH-Sec/AtlasC2-docked/README.md

 # AtlasC2-docked
 A containerization/portability project.
-Grimmie made AtlasC2 Framework, for a pure windows environment thus far.
+Grimmie made AtlasC2 Framework, for a pure Windows environment thus far.
-I ported it to Linux, server and client, and dockerized it, since we want it on kali!
+I ported it to Linux, server and client, and Dockerized it, since we want it on Kali!
 Multiple dotnet SDKs can be less fun, so Docker seemed like a great solution.

 The implant needs to be compiled on windows for now, change the IP to your docker
 host machine.
 Change the port number to match your created listener port.

-We assume you have docker-ce installed.
+We assume you have Docker-CE installed.
 [Docker Install Kali](https://www.kali.org/docs/containers/installing-docker-on-kali/)
 We assume you are member of the docker group (or root).

 Easy install in home: